 If you think about it, people who discriminate by age are actually discriminating against their older selves.

 Firstly, I would like to say that there has been a huge amount of work ongoing to train staff that are given recruitment responsibilities in the UK.
 The CIPD has a section on its website dedicated to an age-diverse workforce.
 Here it recommends that organisations ‘improve recruitment practices to eliminate bias’.
 Most large companies and organisations, rightly so, are putting their staff through courses to educate them on subjects such as unconscious bias.

 Unconscious biases are social stereotypes about certain groups of people that individuals form outside their own conscious awareness.
-A quote attributed to R D Laing is “The range of what we think and do is limited by what we fail to notice.
+A quote by Daniel Goleman is “The range of what we think and do is limited by what we fail to notice.
 And because we fail to notice that we fail to notice, there is little we can do to change; until we notice how failing to notice shapes our thoughts and deeds.”

 It’s true that people may, without realising it, offer jobs to others that are similar to themselves.
 Also, sometimes, the rapport that is built up during an interview can be due to a sense of being from a similar background and viewpoint.